 $120 per day / 8 hours = $15 per hour

 When talking about payments in specific job positions, we often use the term salary range.
 What does it mean?
-In fact, the meaning is different for you as an individual and for company's financiers.
-From an employee's viewpoint, salary range includes compensation parameters that they wants to earn.
-On the other hand, for the company, it will be an amount that it is able to pay a new employee in the particular position and how much current employees can expect to earn in that specific position.
+In fact, the meaning is depending on if you are an individual or a company's financiers.
+From an employee's viewpoint, salary range includes compensation parameters, such as overtime, as well as including benefits, like a company car or health insurance.
+On the other hand, for the company, it will be the amount that it is able to pay a new employee for a particular position and how much current employees can expect to earn in that specific position.
 Usually, companies cannot make exceptions from the salary ranges, because the numbers are strictly determined by its budget.

 We can consider the salary range for a particular job position on three levels: